Volunteer Opportunities for Teens

 Questions?
-Contact the Manager of Volunteer Resources at Volunteer@rwpzoo.org or call (401) 785-3510 ext 356.
+Contact the Volunteer Management Office at Volunteer@rwpzoo.org or call (401) 785-3510 ext 356.

 Play Partner volunteers facilitate and support children’s free play at Hasbro’s Big Backyard at the Roger Williams Park Zoo.
 In this space, Play Partners help families create memories through outdoor play experiences that connect them to the natural world.
 While this position doesn’t work with the handling or care of animals – the Big Backyard is home to animal exhibits including honey bees, ravens, and the natural wildlife of the neighboring wetlands in addition to outdoor play areas.

-This volunteer opportunity is great way to grow skills and experience with play-based early childhood education, and to explore the introduction of environmental education at the developmental level with infants through elementary ages.
+This volunteer opportunity is a great way to grow skills and experience with play-based early childhood education, and to explore the introduction of environmental education at the developmental level with infants through elementary ages.